-This simple teriyaki sauce comes together in less than 10 minutes.
+This simple teriyaki sauce recipe comes together in less than 10 minutes.
 It is great for stir fries, marinating, or even as a dip!

 Besides soy sauce and sugar, one important ingredient that gives teriyaki sauce its deep, rich flavor is mirin.
 Mirin is a Japanese rice-based cooking wine that has a lower alcohol content than sake and is usually lightly sweetened.
 It gives teriyaki sauces that characteristic rich umami flavor.
 I see many teriyaki sauce recipes online that omit mirin, and I can’t help but be skeptical of them.
 Without mirin, all you really have is sweetened soy sauce.
 You can usually find mirin in the Asian section of your grocery store or at your local Asian supermarket.